Why Do Duplicate Videos Waste So Much Storage?

 Downloaded video content — tutorials, webinars, or media files received via email or messaging apps — frequently gets saved multiple times across different browsing sessions.
 DupScan detects these exact copies even when filenames differ.

-Duplicate videos are often the largest files on your Mac.
-DupScan's Large Files feature helps you identify oversized video files that are prime candidates for cleanup, whether they are duplicates or simply forgotten downloads taking up space.
+Removing duplicate videos is one of the highest-impact steps you can take to free up Mac storage by removing duplicate video files, since even a few redundant video files can reclaim tens of gigabytes.
+You can also find large files on your Mac to identify oversized video files that are prime candidates for cleanup, whether they are duplicates or simply forgotten downloads taking up space.